PLEASE NOTE: BELOW ARE THE PROSPECTIVE DATES FOR 2023 AND THESE MAYBE SUBJECT TO CHANGE.

 - LA Alumni gathering – an opportunity to hear from programme alumni who since completing the course, have expanded their businesses into the US, or collaborated with partners across the Atlantic.

-In addition, Inside Pictures is not only renown throughout the industry for the high level of professionals who speak on the programme and support it, but also for the alumni of the programme itself.
-Through its 18 years in operation, Inside Pictures has grown to a network of over 250 previous participants, working across almost every discipline within the film business.
+- In addition, Inside Pictures is not only renown throughout the industry for the high level of professionals who speak on the programme and support it, but also for the alumni of the programme itself.
+Through its almost two decades in operation, Inside Pictures has grown to a network of over 350 previous participants, working across almost every discipline within the film business.
 This alumni network is built on collaboration, support and the sharing of experience – something we at Inside Pictures encourage from day one of the programme.